 This means, that even though it's a requirement for AskCody to have ApplicationImpersonation enabled on the Service Account using Basic Auth, access can be completely limited to only certain users/user groups/meeting rooms within a specific security groups managed entirely by the customer on their Exchange Admin Center with no ability for AskCody or the Service Account used to integrate AskCody and the Customer's Exchange Server, to compromise this or access any other users data.

 Get started with Application Scoping for EWS applications

 Application Scoping (Management Scope) is a standard Microsoft Exchange feature that Microsoft has described in the documentation of Exchange.
 A full explanation of Exchange Management Scopes or Application Scope is beyond our documentation and it's recommended that you familiarize yourself with the options available online on Microsoft’s library MSDN.

 In Microsoft Exchange, creating and adding a Management Scope means that you define and identity which users, mailboxes or meeting rooms, that a specific application (being AskCody) can access when leveraging the Impersonation Role used for authenticating and integration.

 Put in another way; An application like AskCody needs a Service Account on Microsoft Exchange to establish the connection/integration between Microsoft Exchange and AskCody.
 That Service Account needs the ApplicationImpersonation to act as an application accessing user and mailbox data.
 To scope and limit access to specific data (mailboxes, rooms, users) a Management Scope is created in Microsoft Exchange for that Service Account.
 Now users, rooms and mailboxes in that Management Scope, is the only scoped mailboxes the Service Account with ApplicationImpersonation can access.

 This is how organizations using AskCody (or other 3rd parties integrating with Microsoft Exchange) secures and limit access to mailboxes.

-The following MSDN articles is a good starting point to learn how to configure Management Scope to define Application Scopes in Microsoft Exchange for EWS applications:
+The following MSDN articles are a good starting point to learn how to configure Management Scope to define Application Scopes in Microsoft Exchange for EWS applications: